akihikodaki/dts/test_plans/flow_filtering_test_plan.rst

 The matching item is dst IP address: "192.168.1.1".
 The match action is entering the queue 1.
-The flow example can specify fdir_mode by '--pkt-filter-mode',if not assign fdir_mode, IXGBE will not support flow example.
 IGB not support flow example.
 ICE support flow example.